Contains the active ingredient, pantoprazole (as sodium sesquihydrate)

 Some medicines and pantoprazole may interfere with each other.
 These include:

-warfarin and phenprocoumon - medicines used to prevent blood clots (anticoagulants)
+warfarin and phenprocoumon, used to prevent blood clots

-tacrolimus, mycophenolate mofetil - medicines used to suppress the immune system
+tacrolimus and mycophenolate mofetil, used to suppress the immune system

-These medicines may be affected by pantoprazole, or may affect how well it works.
+These medicines may be affected by pantoprazole or may affect how well it works.
+You

 Other interactions not listed above may also occur.